-The Quantum and Energy Materials (QEM) group seeks to take control of materials at the atomic and molecular scale to better understand and utilize their behavior and properties.
-By doing so, we aim to pave the way for breakthroughs in new energy conversion and power-efficient energy technologies.
+The Quantum and Energy Materials (QEM) group seeks to investigate and manipulate materials at the atomic, molecular, and mesoscopic scale to better understand and utilize their behavior and properties.
+Through this understanding and control, we aim to pave the way for breakthroughs in next-generation energy conversion technologies, materials synthesis, and quantum information science.

 Investigation of nanoscale phenomena often requires experimental approaches that extend beyond conventional techniques.
-QEM exploits highly advanced instrumentation such as ultrahigh vacuum scanning probe microscopies, single particle laser spectroscopy, molecular beam epitaxy and novel approaches for hybrid, organic and nanoparticle materials synthesis.
+To that end, QEM exploits highly advanced instrumentation, such as ultrahigh vacuum scanning probe microscopies (UHV SPM), single-particle laser spectroscopy, and novel approaches for hybrid, organic, and nanoparticle materials synthesis.

 Research activities include: